Get a free, no obligation personal loan quote with rates as low as 9.99%

 Pay Down Your Student Debt

-If you have an active student loan or student line of credit, another gradual way to improve your credit is to pay off your debts.
+If you have an active student loan or student line of credit, another way to gradually build or improve your credit is to pay off your debts.
 For example:

-• Private student loans should always be paid on time as lenders will usually report late payments to the credit bureaus after 30 days.
-Don’t forget, timely loan payments are good for your credit.
+• Private student loans should always be paid on time, as lenders usually report late payments to the credit bureaus after 30 days.
+Don’t forget, timely loan payments can help your credit.

 • Student lines of credit allow you to make minimum or partial payments to avoid penalties.
 If you can’t make larger payments, at least always make the minimum payment.